ALC is a true non profit! Our officers are among the top volunteers and donors to ALC.

 Now that's leading by example!

-JENNIFER FIELDER, MT - CEO
+JENNIFER FIELDER, MT - Chief Executive Officer

 Jennifer resides in beautiful Northwest Montana with her husband Paul, a retired wildlife biologist.
 They are avid outdoor enthusiasts who enjoy living close to the land -- hunting, fishing, firewooding, raising a garden, and managing their forested acreage for optimal health, wildlife habitat, and scenic values.